purescript-node/purescript-node-fs/docs/Node/FS/Sync.md

 readFile :: forall eff.
 FilePath -> Eff (fs :: FS, err :: EXCEPTION | eff) Buffer
 ```

+Reads the entire contents of a file returning the result as a raw buffer.

 #### `readTextFile`

 ``` purescript
 readTextFile :: forall eff.
 Encoding -> FilePath -> Eff (fs :: FS, err :: EXCEPTION | eff) String
 ```

+Reads the entire contents of a text file with the specified encoding.

 #### `writeFile`